craiglymus/project-1/README.md

 Users will be able to get entries from the entire database or by family.
 Users will also be able to retrieve individual insect information by common/scientific name of insect.

 **Intuitive Website**
-Users will be able to interface with our database through <URL>, providing an easy way to search and contribute to the database.
+Users will be able to interface with our database through our easy to use search engine.
+Users can also contribute to the database by adding, editing, and deleting entries.

 **Wikipedia Integration**
 Entries in the database are supplemented with information pulled from MediaWiki's API.
 This means that species information as well as professional quality photos are pre-populated.